The Cost of Care

 Your care needs: Perhaps the largest factor that will influence your care fees, is the level of support you need.

 Many people at Briarlea remain fairly independent.
 For these individuals, our care team provide more of a hotel service: cooking, cleaning and doing their laundry.
-Taking away the household graft, so they can enjoy their retirement.
+Offering support where it is needed, so they can enjoy their retirement.

 We want to give you the very best, bespoke support that you deserve – and in a safe environment.
 But to do this, we will need to ensure that we have enough staff on hand to help.
-When quoting your care fees, we will therefore factor in the potential costs involved to support you properly.
+When quoting care fees, we will therefore factor in the potential costs involved to support you or your loved one properly.
 As we will never compromise on the quality of our care.

 State Support: If you have assets of under £23,000, you may be eligible for the government to pay some or all of your care fees.
 If you think this might apply to you, we encourage you to reach out to your local authority.
 You will need to undergo a means test to assess how much you could contribute to your fees.